rmannibucau/cdi-light-config/README.md

 ## Root tag

 Root tag name is not important but `cdi-beans` is recommanded.
+It supports two main attributes:

+* default-scope: which defines the scope to use for all beans if noone is configured
+* default-qualifier: which defines the qualifier to use for all beans if noone is configured

 ## Simple bean

 Bean tag is its name (Bean name and name to use with @Named qualifier).
-To set attributes (from setter if possible or directly on fields if no setter exists) just add sub tags matching the name of the attribute with the expected value.
+To set attributes (from setter if possible or directly on fields if no setter exists) just add sub tags matching the name of the attributes with the expected values.
 The value can be either a string (will be converted for primitives and String) or another tag matching another bean name.

 ## Change the qualifier